alexpinch/colorseq/README.md

 # FASTA-colours
-A script that creates a list of hexadecimal colour codes from the counted base pairs of a given FASTA file.
+FASTA colours is Python script that creates a list of hexadecimal colour codes from the counted base pairs of a given FASTA file.
 These values can be imported into R as a colour palette for plotting figures.

 ## How it works
 Since bases G and T are outside the hexadecimal colour range (0-9 and A-F), they are converted to the nearest alphabetic characaters.
 Therefore, G becomes D and T becomes E. Base pair counts are truncated so that only the first digit is kept.
-The converted base pair counts are then cycled to create 4 hexadecimal colour codes, outputted to a CSV in your home directory.
+The converted base pair counts are then cycled to create 4 hexadecimal colour codes, and outputted to a CSV in your home directory.

 ## Dependencies
 ```python